apache/arrow/docs/source/developers/python.rst

 Anything set to ``ON`` above can also be turned off.
 Note that some compression libraries are needed for Parquet support.

-For better understanding of the error in case the build fails add flag ``-DCMAKE_BUILD_TYPE=debug``.
+For more debugging information add flag ``-DCMAKE_BUILD_TYPE=debug``.
 Read more about build type in C++ building section :ref:`cpp-building-building`.